Netanyahu banks on Trump plan to drive up pro-settler votes

 Seeing the plan as a green light, Netanyahu quickly pledged to steam ahead with annexation.
 But a Cabinet meeting announced by his office never convened, with Netanyahu apparently reined in by officials at the White House who balked at his premature zeal.

-Netanyahu has since tempered expectations on his annexation vow, fending off attacks from hard-liners by saying he must first map the territory with the Americans beforehand.
+Netanyahu has since tempered expectations on his annexation vow, fending off attacks from hard-liners by saying he must first map the territory with the Americans.

 “We don’t want to risk this.
 We are working responsibly and rationally,” Netanyahu told his Cabinet earlier this month.
 “To all those chirping in from outside and even from within the government: We did the work, we will complete the work.”